lamdayne/store-shoes/README.md

 * ...
 ### Learn more :sparkling_heart: Welcome to Store Shoes

-The main project folder that for learning and practicing HTML, CSS, Javascript and Responsive
+The main project folder that for learning and practicing HTML, CSS, Javascript

 Live Demo: :point_right: [here](https://lamdayne.github.io/store-shoes/)